Dragon1 Standard: Concepts

 The Client and Server Concept

 Many of us are familiar with the concepts of Client and Server.
-These concepts are prevalent, and every organization in the world will make use of them.
-These concepts always need a context, definition, and explanation of what they mean, but then they help communicate designs, problems, and solutions.
+These concepts are prevalent, and every organization worldwide will utilize them.
+These concepts always require a context, definition, and explanation of what they mean, but they also help communicate designs, problems, and solutions.

 Client and Server as words are abstracts.
-A client can mean a person or organization buying things from a company.
-Still, it can also mean a computer or phone where a software application connects with a large company's software application.
+A client can refer to either a person or an organization that purchases goods or services from a company.
+Still, it can also refer to a computer or phone where a software application connects with a software application from a large company.

-Server can also mean many things, like a hosting computer for large applications or an application itself, but Server can also mean a person or thing that serves other persons or things.
+Server can also mean many things, such as a hosting computer for large applications or an application itself, but it can also refer to a person or thing that serves others.

-As an architect, we need to specialize in our Client and Server concepts to make clear what we mean.
-For example, a physical mobile computer client and a virtual File Server give the reader or viewer more context as to what is meant.
+As architects, we need to specialize in our Client and Server concepts to make clear what we mean.
+For example, a physical mobile computer client and a virtual file server provide the reader or viewer with more context as to what is meant.
 And if you provide a model or diagram icons that address the attributes of these concepts, it becomes even clearer.

 You can also combine concepts into new concepts, like Client Server Computing or Server Based Computing.
-These concepts address different ways of working and dependent on the situation, one is fitter for the task than the other one.
+These concepts address different ways of working and depending on the situation, one is better suited for the task than the other.

 To know which one is best suited for the task or situation, an architect looks at the principle of the concept, the working mechanism - the way the elements of the concept work together to produce a result.